 MED: Talent places the tube into a refrigerator.

-To begin reconstitution, in a clean glass tube, mix 500 microliters of PC (pronounce as P-C), 100 microliters of CO (pronounce as C-O), and 13.5 microliters of C [1-TXT].
+To begin reconstitution, in a clean glass tube, mix 100 microliters of CO (pronounce as C-O), 13.5 microliters of C, and 500 microliters of PC (pronounce as P-C) [1-TXT].
 Then, rotate the glass tube while flushing nitrogen gas inside the tube to dry the mixture [2] in order to yield a homogeneous surface layer [3].

 MED: Talent mixes three solutions in a glass tube.
-TEXT: Molar Ratio of 100 PC:22 CO:4.8 C; CO: cholesteryl oleate; PC: phosphatidylcholine; C: cholesterol
+TEXT: Molar Ratio of 100 PC:22 CO:4.8 C; PC: phosphatidylcholine; CO: cholesteryl oleate; C: cholesterol

 MED: Talent rotates the tube while drying.